Montage-Inc/javascript-montage/README.rst

     username: "YOUR_USERNAME",
     passwod: "YOUR_PASSWORD",
     api_version: 1, //default
-    domain: "test" //Your Montage subdomain
+    domain: "test" //Your Montage subdomain or full url to montage (for testing) });
-  });

   client.auth().then(response => {